malcolmking/climate-analyst-task/README.md

 This code has been tested in Python 3.9, and compatibility is only ensured for Python 3.9 and above.

 # Module dependencies
-This code requires the following modules:
+This code requires the following python modules:
 - [numpy](https://numpy.org/)
 - [xarray](https://xarray.dev/)
 - A netcdf I/O module compatible with xarray ([scipy](https://scipy.org/), [netcdf4-python](https://unidata.github.io/netcdf4-python/), [h5netcdf](https://github.com/h5netcdf/h5netcdf))